Rysa Little

 An abandoned House on Fara.
 Looking North: Rysa Little with Hoy behind to left; Graemsay with Mainland behind centre and right; Cava to right.

 Rysa Little, commonly referred to as Rysa, is an uninhabited island in the Orkney archipelago in Scotland.
 It is approximately 32 ha in area, and rises to 20 m above sea level.
-The island’s name is used as a house name at Stromness Primary School, the other houses being Cava, Switha, and Fara.

 It is situated in the Scapa Flow just offshore from the much larger island of Hoy and nearby is the islet of Cava.
 Between Rysa Little and Fara lies Gutter Sound, the scene of the mass-scuttling of the interned German Imperial High Seas Fleet in 1919.

 Many of the smaller South Isles of Orkney lost their resident populations during the course of the twentieth century, but Rysa Little has not been inhabited since earlier times.